Modern tidal interaction models for rapid binary population synthesis: I. Methods: Tidal evolution with individual binary systems

 Given the radiative-convective boundary, IGW dissipation from the envelope acts throughout binary evolution.
-The dynamical tidal evolution under our fiducial model is initially dominated by IGW dissipation, shown as the gray dotted curve in Fig.~\ref{fig:int_mass_dyn} and Fig.~\ref{fig:int_mass_dyn_tau}.
+The dynamical tidal evolution under our fiducial model is initially dominated by IGW dissipation, shown as the gray dotted curve in Fig.~\ref{fig:int_mass_dyn}.
 The strength of (2,2) IGW dissipation with a radiative core scales as $\omega_{t, 22}^{8/3}$ (as per Eq.~\eqref{eq:igw_rad_core_conv_envelope}), and the magnitude of IGW dissipation decreases gradually until the point of synchronization (red dashed line).
-After this point, $\omega_{t ,22}$ flips sign and the absolute value of Im$[k_{2,2}^2]_{\rm Dyn, \; IGW}$ appears to ``bounce''.
-The IW component of dynamical tidal dissipation (yellow dotted curve) becomes relevant when $2 \Omega_{\rm spin} \geq \omega_{\rm orb}$ (starting at the violet dashed vertical line in Fig.~\ref{fig:int_mass_dyn} and Fig.~\ref{fig:int_mass_dyn_tau}).
+After this point, $\omega_{t ,22}$ flips sign and the absolute value of Im$[k_{2,2}^2]_{\rm Dyn, \; IGW}$ appears to `bounce'.
+Beyond this point, all (2,2) tides, whether dynamical or equilibrium, contribute with a flipped sign to Eqs.~\eqref{eq:tidal_dadt} - \eqref{eq:tidal_dOmegadt}, and the overall evolution of the semi-major axis, eccentricity, and stellar rotation depends on the combined contribution from all tidal modes.
+The IW component of dynamical tidal dissipation (yellow dotted curve) becomes relevant when $2 \Omega_{\rm spin} \geq \omega_{\rm orb}$ (starting at the violet dashed vertical line in Fig.~\ref{fig:int_mass_dyn}).
 Once initiated, IW dissipation remains the dominant tidal dissipation mechanism for the binary until the end of its MS evolution.
-Since the magnitude of IW dissipation does not explicitly depend on $\omega_{t, 22}$, its contribution to Im$[k_{2,2}^2]_{\rm Dyn}$ remains smooth through the $\Omega_{\rm spin}=\omega_{\rm orb}$ transition point in Fig.~\ref{fig:int_mass_dyn}.
+Since the magnitude of IW dissipation does not explicitly depend on $\omega_{t, 22}$, its contribution to Im$[k_{2,2}^2]_{\rm Dyn}$ remains smooth through the $\Omega_{\rm spin}=\omega_{\rm orb}$ transition point in Fig.~\ref{fig:int_mass_dyn}, even as its sign flips.

 Looking to the Z77 model for comparison, the strength of dynamical tides is set almost entirely by $\left( R_*/a \right)^6$.
 As such, the (2,2) component of the imaginary Love number stays largely constant throughout the binary evolution, and only grows sharply when the star begins to expand towards the end of the main sequence.
 Compared to Z77, our tidal model predicts dynamical tides that are stronger and also vary more substantially over the course of stellar and binary evolution.